 Prior to working at the Libraries, Jenny worked in alumni relations at Rosemont College where she primarily developed alumni communications and planned events.
 She graduated in 2006 from Shippensburg University with a degree in communications.
-Jenny also serves on the Libraries' Managerial Leadership Group and Drexel University's Communications Group and Social Media Group.
+Jenny also serves on the Libraries' Managerial Leadership Group and Drexel University's Communications & Social Media Groups.
 Jenny is a member of PRSA, the Public Relations Society for America, and is currently pursuing her masters degree in communications.

 Janice is the Drexel University Librarian for Health Sciences Research.
 She provides library instruction in the College of Nursing and Health Professions and supports the expanding research programs of nursing faculty and graduate students.

 Prior to joining the Drexel Libraries, Janice worked as an academic librarian for Old Dominion University and Lafayette College.
 She most recently served as the head of information technology for the Camden County Library System where she managed their IT staff and coordinated the shared integrated library management system.
 She recently completed a B.S. in Health Sciences- Nutrition and she holds an RD and LDN as a dietitian/nutritionist and is currently enrolled in Drexel’s Executive Public Health program.

 Larry Milliken is the Liaison Librarian for the Humanities and Social Sciences at Drexel University.
 He received his Master's in Library and Information Science in 2002 from Rutgers, the State University of New Jersey.
 Prior to becoming a librarian he earned a B.A.
 In History from the University of Dallas followed by a M.A. in Medieval Studies from Fordham University and was a doctoral student in Medieval European History at the City University of New York's Graduate School and University Center.
 Before coming to Drexel, Larry was an Assistant Professor and Coordinator for Information Literacy at Neumann College (now Neumann University) and was an Assistant Librarian for the Sciences at St. Peter's College.